danjohnson3141/Jekyll-Test/GET-&#47;posts&#47;:post_id.md

 =
 #### Parameters

-:post_id
+:post_id - Integer, passed in through the URL.
+Used to declare which post is being requested.
 This is derived from the 'id' field on 'posts' table.

 =
 ####JSON request example: